-The #portrait is of someone imaginary but is realistic to the naked eye - a man dressed according to 17th century fashion.
+The #portrait, is of someone imaginary but realistic to the naked eye - a man dressed according to the 17th century's fashion.
 A century that witnessed both the rise of a strong #Dutch Empire, and the birth of its most famous son: #Rembrandt Harmenszoon van Rij.

-The Delft #University of #Technology has unveiled a portrait that could have been created in the 17th Century, but wasn't; and could have been done so by Rembrandt himself, apart from the 'small detail' that it was painted 347 years after the death of the renowned painter!
+The Delft #University of #Technology has unveiled a portrait that could have been created in those days, but wasn't; and could have been done so by Rembrandt himself, apart from the 'small detail' that it was painted 347 years after the death of the renowned painter!
 Confused?
 The explanation is simple - it was done by a 3D printer, enriched with all the necessary commands to faithfully reproduce the Master's technique.

 "What makes a Rembrandt a Rembrandt?"
 This is the key question that this project tried to give answer to.

 To discover the secrets of the Dutch Master Painter, researchers scanned a great number of Rembrandt's paintings, and carefully examined them using digital image processing and algorithms to detect patterns and ultimately the #technique Rembrandt used to paint the portraits.